 The FDA filed a lawsuit against Atrium for poor quality control at their New Hampshire manufacturing facility.

-In August 2013, the product was recalled because the coating could stick to the package lining.
-Atrium packaged the mesh without sufficient moisture, causing the coating to separate and increasing the risk of infection.
+In August 2013, the product was recalled because the coating could stick to the package lining if exposed to high levels of humidity.
+This separation could increase the risk of infection.